tyler-lawrence/VersionControlDemo/README.md

 ## Workshop

 - clone this repository using https
-- make a new branch
+- make a new branch from one of the dev branches
 - make some changes to the project
 - make a pull request